Last updated:

 Sodastream Fizzi vs One Touch

-There are two big differences between the Fizzi and the One Touch.
+There are two significant differences between the Fizzi and the One Touch.

-2. The One Touch has 3 presets vs the Fizzi which has one button you press.
+2. The One Touch has three presets and the Fizzi has one button you press.

 Sodastream Fizzi vs Fountain Jet